seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 812 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 813 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 806+6=812
+//// 807+6=813

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 13 (2024, Tuesday, October 29th at 09:11 pm PST)
+//// File version: 14 (2024, Wednesday, October 30th at 05:54 pm PST)
-//// Line count (including blank lines and compiler line): 871
+//// Line count (including blank lines and compiler line): 872

 //// ----------------------------------------------------- \\\\